 ACUTE

-stable noncritical illness: uncontrolled hyperglycemia
+stable non-critical illness: uncontrolled hyperglycaemia

-stable noncritical illness: well-controlled known diabetes
+stable non-critical illness: well-controlled known diabetes

 preoperative: minor elective surgery